endernewton/webly-supervised/README.md

 # webly-supervised
 **Legacy** code recovered from the project done for the webly-supervised network paper.

+Please see the project website [here](http://xinleic.xyz/web.html), which includes models and data.

 The code is divided into two parts:

 1. `layers` folder contains the loss function implemented to encode the relationship graph.
 Specifically, it computes the cross entropy between the soft-max output and the smoothed target category.